ilia-21/circles-fp/README.md

 │
 ├─┬─ Add support for teams
 │ ├─ Add support for team matches in tornaments
+│ └─┬─ Add team pages
+│   ├─ Add team schedule
+│   ├─ Add team results
-│ └─ Add team pages                               <-- we are here
+│   └─ Add team stats                                   ----------- Delayed
+│
+├─┬─ Create match page
+│ ├─ Add time for upcoming matches
+│ ├─ Add score for finished matches
+│ ├─┬─ Add odds (whatever the name of this thing is)    <-- we are here │ │ ├─ Chance of each player to Pick/ban/win certain mods based on the data from last month │ │ ├─ Recent matches for each player
+│ │ └─ Possibly more odds
+│ └─ Add links to mp, where to watch
 │
 ├─┬─ Finish profile page
 │ ├─┬─ Add player stats